hyperfiddle/electric-fiddle/README.md

 * App will start on http://localhost:8080
 * Electric root function: [src/electric_starter_app/main.cljc](src/electric_starter_app/main.cljc)
 * Hot code reloading works: edit -> save -> see app reload in browser

+> [!WARNING]
+> Electric dev environments must run **one single JVM** that is shared by both the Clojure REPL and shadow-cljs ClojureScript compilation process!
+Electric uses a custom hot code reloading strategy to ensure that the Electric frontend and backend processes (DAGs) stay in sync as you change one or the other.
+This starter repo achieves this by booting shadow from the dev entrypoint[src-dev/dev.cljc](src-dev/dev.cljc).
+I believe this is compatible with both Calva and Cursive's "happy path" shadow-cljs support.
+For other editors, watch out as your boot sequence may run shadow-cljs in a second process!
+You will experience undefined behavior.

+## Deployment

 ```shell
 # Prod build